 If I am not a member, how can I participate?

 Firstly, most individuals and most groups of people in contact with the Epiphany Group are ‘non-members’ – receiving spiritual direction / accompaniment from our trained members or participating in training courses and other open events.

-Each year, the Epiphany Group holds a Conference on a theme related to Ignatian spirituality and its relevance to the world and people of today.
+Each year, the Epiphany Group holds a Annual Gathering on a theme related to Ignatian spirituality and its relevance to the world and people of today.
 Non-members are always very welcome to share in what is a life-giving and encouraging few days of input, being inspired and challenged as well as enjoying social and reflective time together as resident or non-resident participants.

 As well as the programme of training courses on offer around the country, other open events and courses are continually being developed and offered by our members.
 Please see the In Your Area page for up-to-date information.